wso2/msf4j/README.md

 Monitor each HTTP request.
 This annotation can be used at the Class level and the Method level.

 ###Swagger Annotations
+[Swagger](http://swagger.io/getting-started/) is a standard, language-agnostic interface to REST APIs which allows both humans and computers to discover and understand the capabilities of the service without access to source code, documentation, or through network traffic inspection.

 MSF4J supports all [Swagger annotations](https://github.com/swagger-api/swagger-core/wiki/Annotations-1.5.X) out of the box.

 In order to retrieve Swagger definitions of your microservice, go to http://<host>:<port>/swagger?path=<service_base_path>.